kaist-ina/BWA-MEME/README.md

 ### Test scripts and executables are available in the test folder

 ## Changing memory requirement for index in BWA-MEME
-1. Change ```#define MODE ``` number in src/LearnedIndex_seeding.h (set 1 for 38GB index size, 2 for 88GB index size, 3 for 118GB index size)
+1. Change the Mode variable (42th line) in the BWA-MEME/Makefile.
-2. Recompile the code
+2. Recompile the code.
-3. Run alignment
+3. Done.
+You can check the MODE value promted at the start of program. "[Learned-Config] MODE:".

 ## Notes